peace-maker/top4grep/README.md

 ## Usage
 ### Database Initialization
-If you want to update the papers stored in `papers.db`, you can recreate it with:
+If you want to update the papers stored in `top4grep/papers.db`, you can recreate it with:
 ```bash
 top4grep --build-db --abstracts
 ```

-Which will build the db wherever you run it.

 ### Query
 ```bash